gvwilson/thirdbit/src/fiction/iffy/index.md

 waves booming beneath them.
-As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her nature book, except they had been black and white instead of dirty orange and hadn't screamed in terror as they slid.
+As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her bird book, except they had been black and white instead of dirty orange and hadn't screamed in terror as they slid.